Bankers call Moody's mass downgrade attack on Italy

-ROME/MILAN Italy's banking and business leaders attacked Moody's mass downgrade of Italian banks on Tuesday, branding the move as an irresponsible blow to the economically-strapped country while it battles euro zone debt woes and economic recession.
+ROME/MILAN Italy's banking and business community responded angrily on Tuesday to Moody's mass downgrade of Italian banks, calling the move irresponsible and an assault on the austerity-hit country as it struggles with an economic crisis.

-Moody's downgrade of 26 Italian banks is the first round of a wave of credit rating cuts that is expected to hit dozens of euro zone lenders, adding to their difficulties in raising funds and exacerbating an existing credit crunch.

-"Moody's decision is an assault against Italy, its companies, its families," said Italian banking lobby ABI.
-"Once more rating agencies turn out to be a destabilizing factor for financial markets with their partial and contradictory statements."
+Italian banks, already battling with shrinking demand and soaring bad loans, suffered a further blow as the U.S. agency slashed the credit ratings on 26 local lenders, adding to their difficulties in raising funds.

-Big business lobby chief Emma Marcegalia said she was concerned by such an "attack against Italy" and ABI head Giuseppe Mussari asked the European Central Bank and other European institutions to ignore the downgrade to avoid heightened funding strains and spiraling sovereign debt woes.
+Big business lobby chief Emma Marcegalia said she was concerned by such an "attack against Italy."

-Italian market watchdog Consob, whose chairman has been critical of ratings agencies and of the importance attached to their rating decisions, summoned Moody's in the next few days for questioning on the downgrade.

-Moody's move, following its February downgrade of Italy's sovereign rating to A3 from A2, makes the ratings of Italian banks among the weakest in western Europe.
-Spanish banks, seen as one of the euro zone's weakest links, are next on a hit list that will also reach Germany and France.
+Moody's downgrade came on the back of its February cut of Italy's sovereign rating to A3 from A2 and makes the ratings of Italian banks among the weakest in western Europe.

-While large groups such as Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI) have enough international reach and capital to absorb the Moody's downgrade, this is more problematic for smaller lenders such as Banca Monte dei Paschi di Siena (BMPS.MI), which now stands just above "junk" or non-investment grade status.
+While large groups such as Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI) have enough international reach and capital to absorb the hit, this is more problematic for smaller lenders such as Banca Monte dei Paschi di Siena (BMPS.MI), which now stands just above "junk" or non-investment grade status.

-Repeated rounds of credit rating downgrades have made it harder for weak euro zone banks to borrow, increasing their reliance on ECB funds and prompting them to curb lending and sell assets.
+Repeated rounds of credit rating downgrades have added to funding difficulties for banks in the weakest euro-zone members, increasing their reliance on European Central Bank (ECB) funds.

-Intesa Sanpaolo, which said on Tuesday it had boosted first-quarter bad loan provisions by 43 percent from a year ago, said it would have to increase by 2 billion euros the collateral it has to provide in returns for ECB funds.

 Low ratings are also scaring off large investors such as money-market managers and pension funds, which often rely on rating agencies' marks to guide their investment strategy.